Section 504 Identification

 To qualify under Section 504 a student must: Be determined to have a physical or mental impairment that substantially limits one or more major life activities including learning and behavior.
 Have a record of having such an impairment OR be regarded as having such impairment.

 Section 504 ensures that a qualified child with a disability has equal access to education.
 The child may receive appropriate accommodations and modifications tailored to the child's individual needs.

 What is an "appropriate" accommodation under Section 504?

-education in regular classrooms,
+1. Education in regular classrooms,

-and/or accommodations, or other related services.
+2. Education in regular classrooms with supplementary services, modifications: and/or accommodations, or other related services.